Connect digest : 2009-08-01

 Horrible experience for users with Large Fonts

 Windows offers a "Large Fonts" setting that is useful for the visually impaired as well as those using laptops to give presentations and demos to large audiences.
 However many dialogs in SQL Server were clearly not tested with settings other than the default, or were tested but the issues were not deemed important enough.
 I complained vehemently about a particular screen in the SQL Server 2008 hotfix installers, and unfortunately I am still the only person who has voted for it.
-Rather than make you scout around and figure out what I'm complaining about, I'm going to show you right here how poor this dialog is:

 So please, help motivate them to test all UIs using Windows in Large Fonts mode.
 The following item was closed as "Won't Fix" without any explanation at all; I re-opened it last week.
 Surely for a case like the above, it would be trivial to change the location of the divider and, instead of wasting all that gray space, make more room for the panel that has information that we might actually want to see before blindly clicking Next.